BondWong/blockchain/doc/Blockchain-Consensus.md

 This post is a part of the project called ["Bitcoin and Blockchain"](https://github.com/JunbangHuang/blockchain).
 Its purpose is to help people understand the detail of the bitcoin system without diving into any textbooks.

-The view points of this project are mainly based on my own bitcoin system understanding, Jian Zhang' wonderful blog series -- ["The Secret of Bitcoin and the Blockchain"](http://www.infoq.com/cn/articles/bitcoin-and-block-chain-part01) and a great book -- [Mastering Bitcoin](http://shop.oreilly.com/product/0636920032281.do) by Andreas Antonopoulos.
+The viewpoints of this project are mainly based on my own bitcoin system understanding, Jian Zhang' wonderful blog series -- ["The Secret of Bitcoin and the Blockchain"](http://www.infoq.com/cn/articles/bitcoin-and-block-chain-part01) and a great book -- [Mastering Bitcoin](http://shop.oreilly.com/product/0636920032281.do) by Andreas Antonopoulos.

 This post is revised by [Xiayang Fan](https://www.linkedin.com/in/xiayang-fan-023465a8/).